raas-dev/artery/README.md

 The Docker images can be hosted in any Docker registry and the containers will run in any system having Docker present.

-Regardless, Azure Container Registry and Azure App Service are preferred as the container registry and as the PaaS respectively.
+Regardless, Azure Container Registry and Azure App Service are preferred here as the container registry and as the PaaS.

 ### Docker images